Lewd or Lascivious Molestation in Florida

 Charges of molestation can have an immediate impact on a person’s reputation, career, personal life, and more.
 Unfortunately, there are many cases when individuals are wrongfully accused of these actions yet they are forced to deal with a plethora of negative consequences.
 It is imperative for individuals who are accused of lewd or lascivious molestation in Florida to contact an aggressive defense attorney in Florida as soon as possible.

-Contact us anytime, 24/7 for more information about your case or for representation backed by over 150 years of combined legal experience.
+Contact us anytime, 24/7 for more information about your case or for representation backed by decades of combined legal experience.

 What Is The Legal Definition Of Molestation In Florida?